rubyjs/mini_racer/README.md

 Minimal, modern embedded V8 for Ruby.

-MiniRacer provides a minimal complete bridge to the V8 JavaScript engine from Ruby.
+MiniRacer provides a minimal two way bridge between the V8 JavaScript engine and Ruby.

 It was created as an alternative to the excellent [therubyracer](https://github.com/cowboyd/therubyracer).
 Unlike therubyracer, mini_racer only implements a minimal (yet complete) bridge.
 This reduces the surface area making upgrading v8 much simpler and exahustive testing simpler.